 Since the Mac mini lacks an optical drive, you need to buy an external USB optical drive if you want to read or burn CDs and DVDs.

 How do I connect stuff?
 Like Apple’s other Macs, the Mac mini has Wi-Fi and Bluetooth.
-It also has USB 3.0 (four ports), Thunderbolt (one port), and an SDXC card slot.
+It also has four USB 3.0 ports, one Thunderbolt port, and an SDXC card slot.

 The Mac mini provides a FireWire 800 port for connecting external hard drives and other devices.
 It also has a gigabit ethernet port, in case you want to connect to a wired network.

 To connect a display, you can use the HDMI port or the Thunderbolt port.
-You might have to buy an adapter if your display doesn’t have HDMI or Mini DisplayPort (which connects to the Mac mini's Thunderbolt port).
-If you own a display with VGA and/or DVI output, you need either the Mini DisplayPort-to-VGA Adapter or the Mini DisplayPort-to-DVI Adapter, which each cost $29.
+You might have to buy an adapter if your display doesn’t have either HDMI or Mini DisplayPort (which connects to the Mac mini's Thunderbolt port).
+If you own a display with VGA and/or DVI output, you'll need either the Mini DisplayPort-to-VGA Adapter or the Mini DisplayPort-to-DVI Adapter, which each cost $29.

-The 21.5-inch $1299 iMac has a 2.7GHz quad-core Core i5 processor and an Nvidia GeForce GT 640M graphics processor with 512MB of video memory.
-The 21.5-inch $1499 iMac includes a 2.9GHz quad-core Core i5 processor and an Nvidia GeForce GT 650M graphics processor with 512MB of video memory.
-The hard drives in the 21.5-inch iMac are 5400-rpm drives.
+The entry-level 21.5-inch $1099 iMac has a dual-core 1.4GHz Core i5 processor and Intel HD Graphics 5000 graphics.
+The 21.5-inch $1299 iMac has a 2.7GHz quad-core Core i5 processor and Intel Iris Pro integrated graphics.
+The 21.5-inch $1499 iMac includes a 2.9GHz quad-core Core i5 processor and a discrete Nvidia GeForce GT 750M graphics processor with 1GB of video memory.
+The hard drives in the 21.5-inch iMac models are 5400-rpm drives.

 The iMac does not have an optical drive.
 If you want to read or burn CDs and DVDs, you need to buy an external USB optical drive.